 You’ll find plenty to keep you busy on a holiday to Kefalonia, including all kinds of cultural and archaeological sites.
 Don’t forget to make the most of authentic Greek cuisine; you’ll find lots of lovely local tavernas and restaurants serving up fresh seafood.

-Kefalonia’s Chalk white beaches
+Kefalonia’s chalk-white beaches

-Surrounded by bottle green pine forests and calm turquoise water, the chalk white beaches on Kefalonia’s coastline are amongst the most beautiful across all of the Ionian Islands.
+Surrounded by bottle green pine forests and calm turquoise water, the white beaches on Kefalonia’s coastline are among the most beautiful across all of the Ionian Islands.
 Perfect for relaxing, swimming, snorkelling or diving there’s plenty of reasons to take a holiday to one of Kefalonia’s beach resorts next summer.

 Skala resort town

-Day trips to Myrtos Bay
+Daytrips to Myrtos Bay